YL-codehub/wordle_solver/README.md

 ## Motivation

 [Wordle](https://wordlegame.org/uk) is a simple game based on a finite dictionnary of words with 5 letters.
-With the hints provided for each letter of each word guess one can converge to the right word, theoretically in a finite number of guesses, in practice sometimes with less than 6 guesses.
+With the hints provided for each letter of each word guess, one can converge to the right word, theoretically in a finite number of guesses, in practice sometimes with less than 6 guesses.

 The motivation of this project is to provide a tool that, from the knowledge of the whole dictionnary, provides better guesses than a human and if possible below 6 guesses for most cases.

-Contents (optional)

 ## Installation